Donald Trump on Health Care

 Alexander- Murray Plan

-On October 12, 2017, President Trump stopped reimbursing insurers who waived deductibles and copayments for low-income customers.
-His administration blamed Congress for not appropriating the funds to cover these ACA subsidies.
-Congress is considering funding the program for $10 a year between 2019 and 2021.
-A study showed that the subsidy would allow insurance companies to cover 3.2 million people.
+On October 12, 2017, President Trump stopped reimbursing insurers who waived deductibles and copayments for 6 million low-income customers.
+Hed blamed Congress for not appropriating the funds to cover these ACA subsidies.
+A study showed that the subsidy allowed insurance companies to cover 3.2 million people.
 They would in turn provide enough revenue to lower premiums for everyone by 20-40 percent.

 Other Trump Efforts to Weaken the ACA